In This Issue:

 Report: Mom Shocked When School Pulled Son’s Teeth

 According to a January 20 news report from Baltimore CBS affiliate WJZ, mother Shanda Fleming was shocked and outraged when her son Michael came home from school missing three teeth.
 A dental program visiting his school had removed the teeth and sent him home with no medicine – without notifying his mother.
 Even worse, he came home late and on foot, because the procedure caused him to miss the bus.
+An effective way to treat teeth would have been to do some oil pulling.

 “He walked home alone after having three teeth extracted from his mouth.
 He could have fell out or anything,” Fleming told WJZ.